Technical Assistant Position and Hiring Information

 The Center for Digital Scholarship (CDS) leverages state-of-the art technologies, enabling students and faculty to explore new methodologies, analyze complex data and share research results in innovative ways.
 The Center offers the Notre Dame community access to consultations with experts in digital scholarship fields, free educational workshops and seminars, specialized hardware/software, and collaborative work spaces.

 Technical Assistants (TA) serve a particularly critical role, as this position functions as one of the initial points of contact for students, faculty, and staff users in the CDS space, and provides entry level technical and referral assistance.

-Baseline duties include such tasks as opening/closing the Center, maintaining the environment, collecting patron statistics, circulating items, troubleshooting/providing technical assistance to patrons, and fielding walk-in/phone inquiries.
+Baseline duties include such tasks as opening/closing the Center, maintaining the environment, collecting user statistics, circulating items, troubleshooting/providing technical assistance to users, and fielding walk-in/phone inquiries.

 In addition to regular shift duties, all Technical Assistantswill be required to complete tasks associated with CDS projects and other Library projects as requested.
 For example, our Division Project Manager may ask us to assign Technical Assistants to upload scanned images to our digital repository during the course of several shifts, or TAs may be asked to try a new software and document its basic functions for publishing as a resource on our web site.